 A participant can contribute 1 to 50 percent of his or her annual compensation, as defined, up to the maximum annual limitations as provided by the Internal Revenue Code ("IRC").
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified plans.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
 Automatically enrolled participants have their deferral rate set at 3% of eligible compensation and their contribution invested in a designated balanced fund until changed by the participant.
+Effective January 1, 2015, the pre-tax contribution of an employee who is contributing less than 7% of the employee's annual compensation, as defined in the plan document, will automatically increase annually in 1% increments until the employee's pre-tax contribution election reaches 7% of annual compensation, provided the employee has not elected to opt-out of the automatic increase feature.
 The Company matches 100 percent of each participant's contribution up to a maximum of 7 percent of participant compensation.
 Forfeitures of terminated participants' non-vested accounts are used to reduce employer contributions or to pay Plan expenses.
-Forfeitures reduced employer contributions by approximately \$188,000 in 2013.
-At December 31, 2013 and 2012, forfeited non-vested accounts totaled \$438 and \$350, respectively.
+Forfeitures reduced employer contributions by approximately \$443,420 in 2014.
+At December 31, 2014 and 2013, forfeited non-vested accounts totaled \$1,365 and \$438, respectively.

-At December 31, 2013 and 2012, the Plan has recorded a liability of \$10,583 and \$43,755, respectively, for amounts refundable by the Plan to participants for contributions made in excess of amounts allowed under the IRC.
+At December 31, 2014 and 2013, the Plan has recorded a liability of \$18,995 and \$10,583, respectively, for amounts refundable by the Plan to participants for contributions made in excess of amounts allowed under the IRC.